-A reading space (or Library (as it is sometimes referred to) provides an area for young children to independently examine books and literacy materials.
+A reading space (or Library as it is sometimes referred to) provides an area for young children to independently examine books and literacy materials.
 In addition to listening to stories read aloud, children are learning a great deal about language, and expanding their vocabulary, learning book handling skills, navigating social awareness, developing language skills, and learning so much about the world!

 Below you can find some great Library & Reading Spaces shared by our readers as well as suggested items to add to your space based on the ages you care for.

 This lovely reading space created by Tamara Gayle of Elemeno Preschool invites children to sit and read their favorite books with it's soft pillows and sheltered canopy.